-Brittani A. Jackson represents clients in a broad range of matters, including commercial contract disputes, privacy issues, trade secret misappropriation, shareholder activism, issues of corporate governance, antitrust, and securities litigation.
+Brittani A. Jackson represents clients in a broad range of matters, including mass tort litigation, commercial contract disputes, employment and partnership disputes, privacy issues, trade secret misappropriation, shareholder activism, issues of corporate governance, antitrust, and securities litigation.
 She has also represented clients in investigations conducted by the Securities and Exchange Commission and various state Attorneys General and has spearheaded numerous internal corporate investigations.
 She is praised by clients to Chambers as an “excellent” and “very skilled” lawyer who is “focused on value and is very responsive.”

 Ms. Jackson regularly counsels clients and provides guidance related to overarching trial and litigation strategy.
 From aggressive motion practice to securing favorable settlements after strategic discovery efforts, her efforts have gained her the trust of clients and colleagues alike.